Overv/VulkanTutorial/en/05_Uniform_buffers/00_Descriptor_set_layout_and_buffer.md

 Note that the order of the `uniform`, `in` and `out` declarations doesn't matter.
 The `binding` directive is similar to the `location` directive for attributes.
-We're going to reference this binding in the descriptor layout.
+We're going to reference this binding in the descriptor set layout.
 The line with `gl_Position` is changed to use the transformations to compute the final position in clip coordinates.
 Unlike the 2D triangles, the last component of the clip coordinates may not be `1`, which will result in a division when